 Overview

-Progressive hearing loss will affect 95% of Superficial Siderosis patients and is often one of the first symptoms of Superficial siderosis.
-The eighth cranial nerve is a sensory nerve with two main components: the vestibular nerve, responsible for balance, and the cochlear nerve, responsible for hearing.
-As floating free-iron is trapped by the ferritin protein, it settles as hemosiderin, attaching to the eighth cranial nerve.
-Progressive loss of neural function slowly results in bilateral-asymmetric sloping sensorineural hearing loss.
+In approximately 95% of superficial siderosis patients, progressive hearing loss and tinnitusOverview Tinnitus, often experienced as a soft indication of... are frequently one of the initial symptoms.
+This condition primarily affects the eighth cranial nerve, a sensory nerve comprising two main components: the vestibular nerve, which governs balance, and the cochlear nerve, responsible for hearing.
+The accumulation of free iron, trapped by the ferritin protein and deposited as hemosiderin, attaches to the eighth cranial nerve, leading to a gradual loss of neural function.
+This process results in bilateral-asymmetric sloping sensorineural hearing loss.

-Audiologists sometimes misidentify Superficial Siderosis related sensorineural hearing loss as early-stage presbycusis.
-Professional audiology journals are now publishing articles regarding the importance of identifying at-risk patients by matching their present hearing loss symptoms with past trauma or surgical events from their medical history to help with early diagnosis.
+In some cases, superficial siderosis related sensorineural hearing loss may be misdiagnosed as early-stage presbycusis.
+However, professional audiology journals are increasingly emphasizing the importance of identifying at-risk patients by correlating their current hearing loss symptoms with past trauma or surgical events from their medical history, aiding in early diagnosis.

 - Muffled hearing